 Living on the motherboard, a PC's chipset controls the communication between the CPU, RAM, storage and other peripherals.
 The chipset determines how many high-speed components or USB devices your motherboard can support.
 Chipsets are usually comprised of one to four chips and feature controllers for commonly used peripherals, like the keyboard, mouse or monitor.

-Though the chipsets are designed by Intel and AMD, they appear on motherboards from a variety of third-party vendors, such as MSI, Asus and ASRock.
-Different chipsets support different CPUs, so once you pick a CPU, you have to consider that your processor will only work with motherboards using a specific chipset (and CPU socket).
+PC chipsets are designed by Intel and AMD but are found on motherboards from a variety of third-party vendors, such as MSI, Asus and ASRock.
+Different chipsets support different CPUs, so when you're buying a CPU, you have to consider that your processor will only work with motherboards using a specific chipset (and CPU socket).

-When selecting your chipset, it’s important to note that while a chipset may offer a certain feature (like support for up to 10 USB ports), your motherboard may not support that feature (many motherboards only come equipped for four to eight USB ports).
+It’s important to note that while a chipset may have a certain feature (like support for up to 10 USB ports), your motherboard may not support that feature (many motherboards only come equipped for four to eight USB ports).
 If your motherboard doesn’t support a certain chipset feature, that feature will not work with your PC.

 Below is a list of Intel and AMD chipsets: